Calavo Growers: History

+In January 2026, Mission Produce announced it would acquire Calavo in a ~$483 million cash and stock deal.

 Products

 Calavo Growers markets fresh avocados grown in California, Mexico, and Chile.
 Additionally, it distributes other fruit products, such as tomatoes, pineapples and Hawaiian produced papayas.
 Operations in Mexico pack and ship fresh avocados from their 50,000 sq. ft. packinghouse, while a second 90,000 sq.ft. facility prepares and packages fresh avocado products, such as guacamole.
 Their products are distributed throughout the U.S. to retailers and foodservice operations nationwide, as well as Canada, Europe and Asia.